 Agency Head 3.
 Approves the request for additional delegation of authority and sends to the DES Director.

 DES Risk Analyst 4.
+Confers with the agency to obtain additional information necessary to determine whether to grant the request.

+5. Reviews available information to recommend whether agency’s request should be granted.

-Consults with the agency to determine whether:
+4. Consults with the agency to determine whether:

 DES will conduct the procurement; or

 DES will monitor the agency conducting the procurement; or

 The agency will conduct the procurement.

-4. Confers with the agency to obtain additional information necessary to determine whether to grant the request.

-5. Reviews available information to recommend whether agency’s request should be granted.

 DES Director 6.
 Issues a letter regarding the agency’s request including the amount and duration of any additional delegated authority granted, and applicable conditions.